anoadragon453/storytime/README.md

-Pulls tweets from Twitter an tells a story based of markov chain generation.
+Pulls tweets from Twitter and tells a story based off markov chain generation.

 For HackIllinois 2016